-SC to hear Rajasthan Speaker's plea against Rebel MLAs at 11 am on Monday
+SC to hear Rajasthan Speaker's plea against high court order at 11 am on Monday

 New Delhi, July 25: The Supreme Court will hear Rajasthan speaker CP Joshi's plea against the state high court order staying the disqualification proceedings against 19 lawmakers led by Sachin Pilot at 11 am on Monday.